You are allowed one exemption for each person you can claim as a dependent.

 Additional information, per Publication 501 Exemptions, Standard Deduction, and Filing Information

-A child who was born or died during the year is treated as having lived with you all year if your home was the child’s home the entire time he or she was alive during the year.
+A child who was born or died during the year is treated as having lived with you all year if your home was the child's home more than half time he or she was alive during the year.
 The same is true if the child lived with you all year except for any required hospital stay following birth.
+Child Born Alive.

-You cannot claim an exemption for a stillborn child.
+You can't claim an exemption for a stillborn child.